-From a performance standpoint, it's worth investigating how to get the most out of your Vue. js application early on in the development process.
-Let's investigate some ways to ensure that your app runs well once you get it live.
+It's worth investigating how to get the most out of your React application-from a performance standpoint-early-on in the development process.
+Let's investigate some ways that you can ensure that your app runs well once you get it live.

-Polyfills & Browser Support
+Polyfills and Browser Support

-Modern frameworks like Vue.js owe some of their popularity to the fact that they allow you to use cutting edge JavaScript language features (usually referred to as ES6, ES7, etc. or ECMAScript 2016, 2017) without having to worry too much about browser support.
-This has certainly sped up language feature adoption and enabled the TC-39 committee (which oversees the EcmaScript standard) to move fast when it comes to shipping new features for the language.
+Modern frameworks like React owe some of their popularity to the fact that they allow you to use cutting edge JavaScript language features (usually referred to as ES6, ES7, etc. or ECMAScript 2016, 2017) without having to worry too much about browser support.
+This has certainly sped up language feature adoption and allowed the TC-39 committee (which oversees the ECMAScript standard) to move fast when it comes to shipping new features for the language.